HommeBarbu/recipes/baked-goods/almond-biscotti/record.md

 The dough is too dry to try and use 3 large eggs.
 Maybe we could do less almonds?
 See how they come out...
+Cooked for 5 minutes less then called for, perhaps lower cooking time by 2 minutes for both rotations.
+Cooled for 10 minutes before cutting.
+Put cooling racks in oven for ten minutes.